mung3r/MyWarp/CONTRIBUTING.md

 Thank you for your interest in contributing to MyWarp!
 We appreciate your effort, but to make sure that the inclusion of your patch is a smooth process, we ask that you make note of the following guidelines.

-Please note that MyWarp is build against **Java 6**.
+Please note that MyWarp targeted at **Java 6**, but requires at least **Java 8** to be build as the build process makes use of tools that are not compatible with Java 6.

 All contributions must be licensed under the GNU General Public License v3.

 Coding Style
 ---------
-MyWarp follows the [Google coding conventions](https://google-styleguide.googlecode.com/svn-history/r130/trunk/javaguide.html) with a few modifications:
+MyWarp follows the [Google coding conventions](https://google.github.io/styleguide/javaguide.html) with a few modifications:

 1. The column limit is set to 120 characters.
-This replaces point 4.4, while the exceptions defined there still apply.
-2. Switch cases can come without a `default` statement if, and only if, they cover all possible cases.
-This replaces point 4.8.4.3.
-3. All files must have the license header that can be found in `config/checkstyle/header.txt`.
+2. All files must have the license header that can be found in `config/checkstyle/header.txt`.
-4. The `@author` tag in java-docs is forbidden.
+3. The `@author` tag in java-docs is forbidden.

 The build process automatically checks most of these conventions using Checkstyle.